 In the Data Logging function, this data can be exported to a .pwrlog file for review in the ANDRE Data Viewer PC application.
-At any time the user may save the current log data to a file by pressing the "Save Now" button or clear the log data in memory using the "Clear Now" button.
+At any time, the user may save the current log data to a file by pressing the "Save Now" button or clear the log data in memory using the "Clear Now" button.
 When the ANDRE is turned off, any unsaved Data Logging information will be lost.

 There are three different logging durations available.
 The duration describes the amount of time data will be kept.
 For example, if the 25 hours duration (default setting) is selected, the ANDRE will collect data for 25 hours and then write over the oldest data, keeping only the last 25 hours of data.
 The rate describes how often the RF level is recorded.
-For the 1ms rate, the RF level is recorded every millisecond, offering my better resolution of the RF level, but is limited to only 30 minutes of data.
+For the 1ms rate, the RF level is recorded every millisecond, offering a better resolution of the RF level, but is limited to only 30 minutes of data.

-Once a data log has been saved to a file, you can retrieve the .pwrlog file using a PC (see page 30).
-Use the ANDRE Data Viewer application, available for free download from www.reiusa.net to evaluate the log data on a PC.
+Once a data log has been saved to a file, the .pwrlog file can be retrieved using a PC (see page 27).
+Use the ANDRE Data Viewer application, available as a free download from www.reiusa.net to evaluate the log data on a PC.

 Pressing the Clear Now button, changing the logging duration, or turning off the unit will clear any unsaved Data logging information.
-Before doing any of these items, be sure to Save the Data Log to Storage, if you need to keep the current data.
-Data Logging will continue when probes are changed and the probe used will be recorded with each record in the data log.
+Before doing any of these items, be sure to Save the Data Log to Storage, to keep the current data if needed.
+Data Logging will continue when probes are changed, and the probe used will be recorded with each record in the data log.

 The data logging feature only logs data from the RF input and the IR / Visible Light sensor - it does not log data from the audio input.
-If an antenna or probe is connected to the RF input while you are using the audio input, the ANDRE will log the data from the RF input.
-If nothing is connected to the RF input while you are using the audio input, the ANDRE will log the ANDRE will log the data from the RF input.
-If nothing is connected to the RF input while you are using the audio input, the ANDRE will log the data from the RF input.
+If an antenna or probe is connected to the RF input while using the audio input, the ANDRE will log the data from the RF input.
+If nothing is connected to the RF input while using the audio input, the ANDRE will log the data from the IR / Visible Light sensor.

-The following is a recommended work flow for using the Data Logging function to record a monitoring session with the ANDRE:
+The following is a recommended workflow for using the Data Logging function to record a monitoring session with the ANDRE:

-- 1. Before beginning monitoring session, determine desired log rate and configure in setup menu. - 2.
-Use the ANDRE as you normally would, - 3.
+- 1) Before beginning the monitoring session, determine desired log rate and configure it in the setup menu. - 2) Use the ANDRE as normal.
 Save Data Log to File (this step must be done before powering off the ANDRE.)